 [FF] “Like a ‘Kick Me’ sign on his back”, Figaro the Fish suggested.

-[LL] “It’s true that the mob controlled Las Vegas before Del Webb began transforming it into a ‘Wall Street town’ by buying the Sahara Hotel in 1961,1 but he was always been less likely to get robbed in a casino than in a home game, which is where Baldwin had played most of his poker.
+[LL] “It’s true that the mob controlled Las Vegas before Del Webb began transforming it into a ‘Wall Street town’ by buying the Sahara Hotel in 1961,1 but he had always been less likely to get robbed in a casino than in a home game, which is where Baldwin had played most of his poker.
 He knew he could be ‘hijacked’ by criminals who broke into the house, cheated by the people running the game, or stiffed by the losing players.
 But being a kidnapping target just wasn’t something he expected.

 The good news is that the police shot both of the crooks when then tried to get away.
 The bad news is that Baldwin quickly lost all the money he’d won anyway.”